-Adjusted Earnings Before Interest, Taxation, Depreciation and Amortisation ("EBITDA") excludes costs relating to business combinations and exceptional items and assists in understanding the underlying performance of the Group
+Adjusted Earnings Before Interest, Taxation, Depreciation and Amortisation ("EBITDA") excludes costs relating to business combinations and exceptional items and assists in understanding the underlying performance of the Group.

-- The improvement in adjusted EBITDA reflects the improvement in like-for-like adjusted EBITDA of £28.3m, with acquisitions in the year and the full year impact of prior year acquisitions generating additional EBITDA of £1.8m. - This is partly offset by an increase in central costs of £3.6m incurred to protect our colleagues and clients and to continually build a foundation for further development and expansion of the Group.
+- The improvement in adjusted EBITDA reflects the improvement in like-for-like adjusted EBITDA of £28.3m, with acquisitions in the year and the full year impact of prior year acquisitions generating additional EBITDA of £1.8m

+The improvement in adjusted the improvement in the im - This is partly offset by an increase in central costs of £3 6m incurred to protect our colleagues and clients and to continually build a foundation for further development and expansion of the Group

-1. Adjusted financial measures (adjusted EBITDA, adjusted profit before income tax and adjusted earnings per share) are defined in the financial statements, and reconciled to the financial measures defined by International Financial Reporting Standards ("IFRS") on pages 90 and 118.
+1 Adjusted financial measures (adjusted EBITOA, adjusted profit before income tax and adjusted earnings per share) are defined in the financial statements, and reconciled to the financial measures defined by International Financial Reporting Standards ("IFRS") on pages 90 and 118.